makersacademy/rps-challenge/README.md

 # ROCK - PAPER - SCISSORS

-This is a web app to play the famous hand game RPS on the web!
+'Rock,Paper,Scissor' is a small back-end app part of the Makers Academy weekend challenges.
+It's written in Ruby that uses the game to explore the Model, View, Controller architecture.

 ## Domain model